Blizzards, snow and ice disrupt thousands of US flights – KION546

 Barry Neild, CNN

-As of 4 p.m.
-ET, more than 1,000 airplane departures had been scrapped and nearly 4,000 delayed within the US, according to flight tracking site FlightAware.
+As of 6 p.m.
+ET, 1,110 airplane departures had been scrapped and more than 5,000 delayed within the US, according to flight tracking site FlightAware.
 The schedule disruptions come a day after more than 1,700 flights were dropped and more than 7,000 delayed.

 Blizzards, snow dumps and ice have hit a huge swath of the western and northern US stretching from California to New York and New England, with much of the upper Midwest experiencing particularly heavy snowfalls.
 More than 60 million people were under winter weather alerts early Thursday.